csek06/appd-binary-downloader/README.md

 The below flags will assist with increased automation to reduce/remove any extra CLI input

 - "detect-host" "Flag to detect Host OS / Arch and reduce binary search results"
+- "direct-binary" "Flag to download a binary directly via link produced from previous output"

 ## how to run on mac (open app from an unidentified developer)